cryptopunksnotdead/programming-cryptopunks/05_alien_invasion.md

 Let's check if the theory holds up.
-Only nine super rare aliens in cyan color exist on earth out-of a total collection of 10 000
+Only nine super rare aliens in cyan color exist on earth out of a total collection of 10 000
 [with a certificate of ownership in the `CryptoPunksMarket` blockchain contract state storage].

 Let's mint the alien line-up: